Tencent/ncnn/docs/how-to-build/how-to-build.md

 make -j$(nproc)
 ```

+Earlier versions of Clang may fail to build ncnn due to [Bug 49864](https://github.com/llvm/llvm-project/issues/49864).
 To use GCC instead, use the `power9le-linux-gnu-vsx.toolchain.cmake` toolchain file instead.
 Note that according to benchmarks, Clang appears to produce noticeably faster CPU inference than GCC for POWER9 targets.

 Note that the POWER9 toolchain files only support little-endian mode.